aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the class identifier of the embedded object.
+the class identifier of the embedded object.
 It means which application opens the embedded file.

 **Returns:**
 byte[]